CTET Exam Pattern 2025: Exam Expected to be Held in August

 CTET Exam Pattern 2025

-• Paper I: Has 5 sections and is for those who want to teach Classes I to V.
+Paper I includes five sections and is meant for candidates who want to teach at the primary level (Classes I to V).

 Mathematics3030